aquilesC/aquiles.me/content/patents can limit the positive externalities of research products.md

 The interaction of [[patents and research]] is complex and perhaps under-studied.
 Under the premise that [[Knowledge is a positive externality]], it can be argued that [[patents]] limit the extent of that externality (only to those who can sign a licensing deal, for example).

-The report on [[research exceptions for patents]] in different OECD countries ([[@dent]]) sheds some light on how these challenges are tackled, both from an economic perspective as well as from a legal framework.
+The report on [[research exceptions for patents]] in different OECD countries ([[literature/@dent2006]]) sheds some light on how these challenges are tackled, both from an economic perspective as well as from a legal framework.